UC Davis Health Stadium

-UC Davis Health Stadium is a 10,743-seat multi-purpose stadium located on the campus of the University of California, Davis in unincorporated Yolo County, California.
-Opened as Aggie Stadium on April 1, 2007, it replaced Toomey Field and is the home to the UC Davis Aggies football and women's lacrosse teams.
+UC Davis Health Stadium (also and formerly known as Aggie Stadium) is an outdoor multi-purpose stadium located on the campus of the University of California, Davis in unincorporated Yolo County, California.

+Opened as Aggie Stadium on April 1, 2007, the venue currently seats 10,743 for football.
+It replaced the 10,000 seat Toomey Field and is the home to the UC Davis Aggies football of the Mountain West Conference and women's lacrosse team of the Big 12.
 Plans call for the stadium to eventually be built out to 30,000 seats.

-The artificial turf playing field is named Jim Sochor Field, after their College Football Hall of Fame coach.
+The artificial turf playing field is named Jim Sochor Field, after the Aggie's College Football Hall of Fame coach of the same name.
 It is aligned north-south at an approximate elevation of 55 ft above sea level.